sparker256/imgui4xp/README.md

 sudo apt-get install clang-3.8

 With all this correctly installed you to should be able to build for all three platforms on Ubuntu.

-Currently (08-02-18) you need to make the following change to line 97 of src/ImgWindow/ImgWindow.cpp because of a name change at imgui to prevent a build error.

-io.ConfigMacOSXBehaviors = false;  // io.OptMacOSXBehaviors = false;